-Jim Balsillie’s career is unique in Canadian business.
-He is the former Chairman and co-CEO of Research In Motion (BlackBerry), a technology company he scaled from an idea to $20 billion in sales globally.
-Mr. Balsillie’s private investment office includes global and domestic technology investments and was part of the consortium that recently purchased the Canadian space technology leader MDA.
+Jim Balsillie is the retired Chairman and co-CEO of Research In Motion (BlackBerry), a technology company he scaled from an idea to $20 billion in sales globally.
+His private investment office includes global technology investments such as cybersecurity leader Magnet Forensics and space technology leader MDA.

 He is the co-founder of the Council of Canadian Innovators and the Digital Governance Council, as well as founder of the Centre for International Governance Innovation in Waterloo, the Centre for Digital Rights, the Balsillie School of International Affairs, and the Arctic Research Foundation.
 He currently chairs the boards of CCI, CIGI, Innovation Asset Collective and co-chairs the Digital Governance Council.
 He is also a member of the Board of the Carnegie Endowment for International Peace and the Stockholm Resilience Centre Advisory Board; the Canada School of Public Service Advisory Board; and the Prefiguration Group of the International Observatory on Information and Democracy.
 Mr. Balsillie is an Honorary Captain of the Royal Canadian Navy and was the private sector representative on the UN Secretary-General’s High-level Panel for Sustainability.

 His awards include: several honorary degrees, Mobile World Congress Lifetime Achievement Award, India’s Priyadarshni Academy Global Award, Canadian Business Hall of Fame, Time Magazine’s World’s 100 Most Influential People and three times Barron’s list of “World’s Top CEOs.”